appscode/blog/content/post/deploy-and-manage-druid-in-gke/index.md

 ---
-title: Deploy and Manage Druid in Google Kubernetes Engine (GKE) Using KubeDB
+title: Deploy and Manage Druid in Kubernetes Using KubeDB
 date: "2024-08-21"
 weight: 14
 authors: